What are the engine intake mechanical parts?

 Faulty air flow meter: operation and diagnosis

-This part is essential for the proper functioning of the engine.
+This part is essential for the engine's proper functioning.
 It manages the amount of air sent into the engine.
 Located after the air filter, the air flow meter informs the car's ECU of the amount of air admitted.

 A faulty air flow meter can cause numerous engine problems during combustion.
 It is therefore important to ensure it functions correctly.

-the various sensors in the engine intake system
+the different sensors in the engine intake system

 Boost pressure sensor: what is it used for?

-You may have already heard of the boost pressure sensor, also known as the MAP sensor?
-It is equipped on certain types of diesel or petrol engines and provides information that can be useful to your engine's ECU.
+You may have already heard of the boost pressure sensor, also known as the MAP sensor.
+It is fitted to certain types of diesel or petrol engines and provides information that can be useful to your engine's ECU.

 Accelerator pedal sensor: operation and diagnosis

-This engine component is also called the accelerator pedal potentiometer.
+This engine part can also be referred to as the accelerator pedal potentiometer.
 It is generally located behind the accelerator pedal.

 The accelerator pedal sensor transmits the accelerator's position to the engine's ECU.
-This information allows the vehicle's speed to be immediately adjusted to the driver's input by pressing more or less on the accelerator pedal.
+This information allows the vehicle's speed to immediately match the driver's input when pressing the accelerator pedal more or less forcefully.